CarrQuin/Sowing-planning/README.md

 you can input the variables you want to control and specify the file type for saving.
 You can also choose to enable optimization mode, which may take more time.

+For now, adding a graphical user interface is not being considered.

 ```python
 # =====Variables=====
 # File path to read.